• en

 1940s │ Inventory number 004452 SMW

-At the end of the 1920s, farmer and wheelwright Hermann Mahlmann made the present museum piece as a Christmas present for his son Gerhard.
-His younger brother Siegfried Mahlmann - known today for his involvement in the dance and costume group "De Steinbekers" and the Low German theater - remembers wild rides and worried parents.
-His brother actually fell head over heels once, whereupon his father built a brake on the skids.
-The rocking horse was only taken out of the attic on holidays.
+At the end of the 1920s, the farmer and wheelwright Hermann Mahlmann made the present museum piece as a Christmas present for his son Gerhard.
+His younger brother Siegfried Mahlmann - known today for his commitment to the dance and traditional costume group "De Steinbekers" and the Low German theater - remembers wild rides and worried parents.
+His brother actually fell headfirst once, whereupon his father put a brake on the runners.
+The rocking horse was only taken out of the attic on festive days and holidays.
 According to Siegfried Mahlmann, he himself rarely rocked on the horse.
-Because in the 1930s, the first tractors were purchased in the villages - and they were now much more interesting to him than horses, and a tractor model became much more appealing than a horse toy.
+This was because the first tractors were purchased in the villages in the 1930s - and these were now much more interesting to him than horses, and a tractor model was much more appealing than a horse toy.

 But the rocking horse had another big appearance: when refugees were billeted with the Mahlmanns after the Second World War, it was given to a family as a Christmas present for their son.
 The two fathers refurbished the already somewhat worn horse, repaired a runner and gave it a new coat of paint: the original bay horse became today's apple gray.